Are you wondering where to publish short stories online?

 If you are a short story writer and want to publish your work online, you want an easier way.

-There are many sites where you can publish fiction and nonfiction stories for free and without all the hassle.
+There are quite a few online writing platforms where you can publish short fiction and nonfiction stories for free and without all the hassle.

 10 Sites where you can publish short stories online

 Here are ten options for you to quickly and easily post your short stories online.
 All of them will help you find readers for your work and get feedback on your writing.

 When you start writing, you want people to read it.
 But waiting around for literary journals or a literary magazine to accept your submission is time-consuming.